How to Sharpen Riding Mower Blades

 Step 4 - Sharpen the Blades

 Secure the blade to a sturdy workbench with C clamps or a vise.
-You can use an angle grinder to remove any large nicks or divots in the metal, but be careful not to grind the metal down too much.
+You can use an angle grinder to remove any large nicks or divots in the metal but be careful not to grind the metal down too much.
 You should ultimately put the edge on by hand.
 Using a large utility file, run the file in long, even strokes down the edge of the blade.
 Count your strokes, ensuring that you give an equal number of strokes to each side.

 Step 5 - Check the Balance

-You will need to check the balance of the blade to ensure that one side is not more heavy than the other.
+You will need to check the balance of the blade to ensure that one side is not heavier than the other.
 If the blade is out of balance, this can damage your mower.
 You can set the blade on a dowel or the handle of a screwdriver.
 If it leans to one side, do a few more strokes to the heavier side, checking the balance frequently, to bring it back into balance.